 Additionally, treatment for you or your child may be difficult, both financially and emotionally.
 The consequences of an improperly performed Caesarean Section can be numerous in possibilities and can be severe and long lasting, requiring years of medical treatment, loss of quality of life, and costly medical bills.
 It is important to ensure you have the assistance and care that you and your child deserve to live the best life possible.
 The Brannon Law Firm can help with that process.

-At the Brannon Law Firm, we have represented many families and infants who were unfortunate victims of improperly performed Caesarean Sections.
+At the Brannon Law Firm, our Dayton injury lawyers have represented many families and infants who were unfortunate victims of improperly performed Caesarean Sections.
 With our experience in handling medical malpractice cases, we have obtained favorable verdicts and settlements on behalf of clients.
 We invite you to contact us, either at 937-228-2306 or 1-800-VERDICT for a free consultation.
 The Brannon Law Firm is proud to serve clients in Dayton and throughout the State of Ohio.